-- 1. Select FileWirecast > Preferences > Controllers. - 2.
+- 1. Select File > Preferences > Controllers. - 2.
 Select a controller from the drop-down menu. - 3.
 To close the Preferences dialog box, click the "x."

-See Controllers Preferences.
+See Preferences.

-Preventing Dropped Frames from Vertical Sync
+Preventing Screen Tearing with Vertical Sync

-You can prevent Wirecast from dropping frames, and optimize Wirecast performance by disabling vertical sync.
+You can prevent Wirecast from dropping frames, and optimize Wirecast performance by enabling vertical sync.

 Wirecast usually synchronizes its video display with the refresh rate of your display.
 However, this degrades performance when the Wirecast program window is not visible (due to the screen being locked, Wirecast minimized, or the Wirecast covered by another application).
+Also, when your system can't draw a complete frame by the time another one comes along you'll notice "tearing" artifacts in your video.